zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The classes added to the top `<html>` element were being added via legacy JavaScript that depended on Alloy UI.
-With this change it is now done on the server side, streamlining page loads.
-Additionally, some of the previously added CSS classes were related to older browsers and are no longer relevant.
+The classes, some of which referred to outdated browsers, were being added to the top `<html>` element via legacy JavaScript that depended on Alloy UI.
+This change, which removes the outdated browser references, is now done on the server side, improving page loading times.

 ---------------------------------------